domschl/torch-transformer-poet/README.md

 Arbitrary collections of books from project Gutenberg can be used as training data.

-The default is a collection of women's poetry:
+There are two default collections of books:

+### 1. Women writers:

 1. Mr. Bennett and Mrs. Brown - Virginia Woolf
 2. Jacob's Room - Virginia Woolf